SOLID

 }

-Moreover, abstractions shouldn’t depend on details — details should depend on abstractions.
+Abstractions should not depend on details; details should depend on abstractions.

 class Database {